-Here’s what the Grapevine team are listening to this week
+Here’s what the Grapevine team is listening to this week.

 Elín Ey – Waterloo

 This acoustic cover of an ABBA classic lends the tune a whole new tone.
 While the original is fast and upbeat, this version is slow and melancholy.
 I honestly prefer this one, and that’s no small feat for any cover of an ABBA song.

 Here’s one for the nerds who love the ukulele.
 Are Kings of Leon your favourite band, but you’re looking to expand your musical library to more of the same stuff?
 This is the music for you.
 Halfway through the song, a lady starts singing too, which has never been done before in the history of music.
 If I’m honest, I’m trying to hate this song, but it’s just too catchy and easy to listen to.
 I’ll be humming this one all day.

 This is good.
 Electronica with heavy bass and an eerie undertone, making for an unsettling feeling that is undercut by overtly positive lyrics.
 But then, there is so much going on in this track that it’s easy to lose track of the lyrics.